charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 - Develop at least seven completed web pages five of which contain pictures.
 - To create the web site using our MakeHtml program.
 The pages of the site should therefore be based on markdown files.
 - To display the web site on AWS and ensuring that it is accessible through an Elastic IP
-- View the site on a real or emulated phone and make at least minimal corrections to ensure it looks good.
+- View the site on an emulated phone and if possible on a real phone.
+Make at least minimal corrections to ensure it looks good.

 Here is a step by step outline of what needs to be done to move your WebSite from Pristine Lubuntu to EC2.
 The process seems a bit complex at first, but the steps can be mastered if you approach them one at time.
 Here they are in English, as a counterpoint to your good command list: